artsandmetaphysics/goodlifeodyssey/_documents/altera-motivation.md

 Despite these difficulties, I have been able to clarify my thoughts using this approach, and I hope that others find similar success.
 At least it may be a clear exposition of many questions previously asked and answered by philosophers.
 At most, it may lead to new insights.

 This sort of thought experiment has been performed before.
 The book *Flat Land*, written by Edwin Abbott Abbott, is the earliest example of which I am aware.
 In *Flat Land*, Abbott investigates the limitations of two-dimensional beings understanding a third dimension.
 With this regard, the book was successful, however, the extent of his investigation was limited.
-There are more questions to explore---especially questions about knowledge, metaphysics, and ethics.
+There are more questions to explore—especially questions about knowledge, metaphysics, and ethics.